tianpratama1109/swisstronik-mint-token-erc20/README.md

 ### 4. Create Smart Contract

-- Open contract folder
+- Open the contract folder
-- Create Token.sol file
+- Create a Token.sol file
-- Copy this code and paste there
+- Copy and paste the following code, modifying the token name and symbol as needed:
 - Feel free to modify token name and token symbol

 ```